-Butter-Pecan Fudge is a simple recipe to make but tastes delicious.
+Butter Pecan Fudge is a simple recipe to make but tastes delicious and is great for pecan lovers.
 It’s perfect for dessert for a crowd since one batch makes 64 pieces!

 Fudge is a great dessert if you are going to be entertaining.
 It doesn’t take a lot to make, and you can cut it into many servings.
 This recipe is so sweet, you’ll want just a small bit at a time.
 We were able to get about 64 pieces from the batch that we made!

 Just remember that fudge keeps better when it’s chilled.
 If you bring this to an outdoor event, the fudge will start to soften just a bit as it sits in the heat.
+This would be a great recipe to make during the Christmas season when it’s cooler outside.
 We stored the fudge in the refrigerator for this reason.

 Butter-Pecan Fudge Step by Step